PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ## Add runtime dependency

 Have you heard of [mason.nvim](https://github.com/williamboman/mason.nvim)?
-I only recently discovered it, but it's no surprise that it's gaining popularity.
+I have discovered it only recently, and it's no surprise that it's gaining a lot of popularity.

-Managing external runtime dependencies, such as language servers, used to be a pain.
-I briefly examined it and it appears that it manages a limited list of dependencies it supports.
-While it's an honorable effort, the community behind and maintaining Nixpkgs is much larger compared to the community behind mason.
+Managing external runtime dependencies, such as language servers, used to be pain.
+I briefly examined it and it appears that it offers limited list of dependencies it supports.
+While it's an honorable effort, the community that contributes and maintains Nixpkgs is much larger compared to the community that works on Mason.
+This is why I believe that Nix provides greater freedom for declaring and configuring a reusable development environments.

-This is why I believe that Nix will provide greater freedom for declaring and configuring a reusable development environment.
+In this chapter we will add two dependencies to demonstrate a bug I have discovered.
+First thing, define your dependencies in separate file.

-In this chapter we will add two dependencies to demonstrate a bug I have discovered, and how to overcome it.
-First thing, to keep it tidy, define your dependencies in separate file.
-Ideally it would be one list of listing packages fron Nixpkgs, but in our case we will create a set containing two lists.
+Ideally it would be one list that contains all required Nix packages, but in our case we will create two lists.

 ```nix
 # runtimeDeps.nix